cicsdev/cics-java-jcics-samples/README.md

 ### Deploying to CICS

-1. Define an OSGi JVM server resource called `DFHJVMS` based on the CICS-supplied sample definition in the CSD group `DFH$OSGI`.
+1. Define an OSGi JVM server resource called `DFHJVMS` based on the CICS-supplied sample definition in the CSD group `DFH$OSGI` and install.
+Ensure this resource become enabled.

-1. CICS resource definitions for the bundle, programs, transactions are supplied as a DFHCSDUP sample input for each sub-project in the `etc` directory, for instance [`etc/Link/DFHCSD.txt`](etc/Link/DFHCSD.txt).
-Alternatively they can be installed using the bundle parts supplied with the Eclipse CICS bundle projects in the [`cics_bundle_projects`](etc/cics_bundle_projects) directory.
+1. CICS resource definitions for the bundle, programs, transactions are supplied as a DFHCSDUP sample input for each sub-project in the `etc` directory, for instance [`etc/Link/DFHCSD.txt`](etc/Link/DFHCSD.txt) for the `cics-java-jcics-link-app` project.
+Use the DFHCSDUP input files to create group JCICSAMP in the CSD.
+Then group JCICSAMP containing the BUNDLE, TRANSACTION and PROGRAM resources and ensure the bundle resources become enabled.

+1. Instead of using the DFHCSDUP process CICS resources can be created using the bundle parts supplied with the Eclipse CICS bundle projects in the [`cics_bundle_projects`](etc/cics_bundle_projects) directory.
 See the individual project directories for any additional supporting resources required.

-1. Install the groups containing the JVMSERVER, TRANSACTION and PROGRAM resources and ensure the JVM server becomes enabled along with all associated bundles.

 ## Reference

-* For further details on using the IBM Record Generator for Java see this [tutorial](https://developer.ibm.com/tutorials/build-java-records-from-cobol-with-ibm-record-generator/)
 * For details on how to define a CICS OSGi JVM server refer to the Knowledge Center topic [Configuring an OSGi JVM server](https://www.ibm.com/docs/en/cics-ts/5.5.0?topic=server-configuring-osgi-jvm)
 * Developer works tutorial archive [Getting to Grips with JCICS](blog/blog.md)
+* For further details on using the IBM Record Generator for Java see this [tutorial](https://developer.ibm.com/tutorials/build-java-records-from-cobol-with-ibm-record-generator/)

 ## License